UIUC-iSchool-DataViz/spr2019-adv/syllabus.md

 # Assignments and Evaluation

-Students will be graded based on a combination of assignments (70%) and a final project (30%).
-The final project will be a capstone to the course, and will have greater flexibility in software packages and data sources.
-This project will be introduced in Week 8.
+Students will be graded based on a combination of assignments (30%), class presentations (30%) and a final project (40%).
+The final project will be a capstone to the course.

-Assignments in this course will be a mixture of coding/visualization work and written work.
+Assignments in this course will be a mixture of coding/visualization work and written (or drawn) work.
 These two may not be distinct assignments; students will be asked to describe their code and justify choices for making decisions with respect to visualizations.

 Students are expected, unless otherwise instructed, to be the principal authors of their code.
 This does not mean they may not investigate resources such as StackOverflow, package documentation, etc; however, they *must* cite when resources (especially StackOverflow and other "recipe" sites) are utilized.

-Assignments will take two forms, and will be given at the end of each class.
-Students will have until the following class to turn these in; assignments will be collected electronically.

- * The first type of assignment will be a written document, constituting either a brief literature review or an analysis of a visualization or set of visualizations.
-The parameters for these assignments will be given during class, but will typically involve a critique of a visualization, including citing relevant works in the visualization literature.
- * The second type of assignment will be a hands-on, code-based assignment.
-   Students will be provided either a dataset *or* a class of datasets from which they can choose, and construct one or multiple mechanisms of drawing information out of this visually.
-These will be submitted in the form of Jupyter notebooks.
-Each visualization must be accompanied by narrative description from the student describing why design decisions were made.

 The submission process for homeworks will be described by example during class before any homeworks are to be submitted.